d3plus/d3plus-text/README.md

 <a name="box.select"></a>

 ### box.select([*selector*])
-If *selector* is specified, sets the SVG container element to the specified d3 selector or DOM element and returns this box generator.
+If *selector* is specified, sets the SVG container element to the specified d3 selector or DOM element and returns this generator.
 If *selector* is not specified, returns the current SVG container element, which adds an SVG element to the page by default.

 **Kind**: static method of <code>[box](#box)</code>